NHS Tayside

 NHS Tayside is an NHS board which forms one of the fourteen regions of NHS Scotland.
-It provides healthcare services in Angus, the City of Dundee and Perth and Kinross.
+It provides healthcare services in Angus, the Dundee City council area and Perth and Kinross.
 NHS Tayside is headquartered at Ninewells Hospital in Dundee; one of the largest hospitals in the world.

-It has three Health and Social Care Partnerships (HSCPs): Angus, Dundee and Perth and Kinross.
+It has three Health and Social Care Partnerships (HSCPs): Angus, Dundee City and Perth and Kinross.

 Performance

 In July 2020 the board announced that it had achieved the Scottish Government’s 2024 target of a 90% reduction in prevalence of hepatitis C, after 1970 people were diagnosed and treated, making it the first region in the world to effectively eliminate the virus.

 It signed a five-year agreement with Alcidion to deploy Miya Observations, an electronic monitoring system which alerts clinical staff when patients show signs of deterioration, in 2022.

 History

 NHS Tayside was originally formed as Tayside Health Board in April 1974.
 It replaced the Eastern Regional Hospital Board, which itself had been created in July 1948 as a result of the creation of the National Health Service, as having the responsibility for managing hospital provision in Dundee, Angus and Perth and Kinross (the Eastern Regional Hospital Board had also had some responsibility for hospitals in north and east Fife).
 It also took over the functions of Dundee Mental Hospitals (Board of Management), which had been formed in 1948 to administer mental health provision within Dundee.

 It was organised into three Community Health Partnerships (CHPs): Angus, Dundee and Perth, which were replaced by health and social Care Partnerships that became fully operational in April 2016.